jolyphil/protest-DE/README.md

 ## 2. Download the ESS data

-* Go to the European Social Survey website and, from there, on [the page for Germany]( http://www.europeansocialsurvey.org/data/country.html?c=germany).
+* Go to the European Social Survey website and, from there, on [Germany's page]( http://www.europeansocialsurvey.org/data/country.html?c=germany).

 ### 2.1.
 Country files